RIT-EVT/BMS/docs/source/srs.rst

 Performance of Handshake with Charge Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The DEV1 BMS will control the flow of charge both into and out of the battery pack and as such, the DEV1 BMS must have a handshake with the Charge Controller.
-The DEV1 BMS will handle making a series of health checks that will follow the same logic as the "Control of the Flow of Current".
-If the DEV1 BMS determines that the battery pack is in a safe state for charging, then the DEV1 BMS will notify the Charge Controller and charging can start to take place.
-At any time during the charging logic, the DEV1 BMS can determine as safety event has taken place and stop the flow of charge.
+Before charging can begin, the DEV1 BMS will need to enable the OK signal.
+As part of the process to enable this, the BMS will perform a handshake with the Charge Controller.
+The DEV1 BMS will handle making a series of health checks that will follow the same logic as the "Control of the BMS OK Signal".
+If the BMS detects the interlock and Charge Controller heartbeat and determines that the battery pack is in a safe state for charging, it will enable the OK signal, indicating to the Charge Controller that charging may begin.
+At any time during charging, the BMS can determine that charging is no longer safe and disable the OK signal.

 Reporting of Health of Battery Pack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^